learning-zone/java-basics/java-programs.md

 #### Q. Write a method that will remove given character from the String?
 #### Q. Write a function to find out longest palindrome in a given string?
 #### Q. How to reverse each word of a string in java?
-#### Q. Write a program to find top two maximum numbers in a array.
+#### Q. Write a program to find top two maximum numbers in a array?
-#### Q. Array to ArrayList and ArrayList To Array Conversion program.
 #### Q. How to separate zeros from non-zeros in an array?
 #### Q. Find pair whose sum is closest to zero in array in java
 #### Q. How to find all the leaders in an integer array in java?
+#### Q. Can you store String in an array of Integer in Java? compile time error or runtime exception?
 #### Q. Java Program to find gcd and lcm of two numbers
-#### Q. Write a program to find the sum of the first 1000 prime numbers.
+#### Q. Write a program to find the sum of the first 1000 prime numbers?
-#### Q. Write a multi-threading program, print odd number using one thread and even number using other.
 #### Q. Write a java program to find number of characters, number of words and number of lines in a text file?
 #### Q. Find all pairs of elements whose sum is equal to given number
-#### Q. Square root of number
 #### Q. Program to convert lower to upper case without using toUppercase()
-#### Q. Write a program to create deadlock between two threads.
+#### Q. Write a program to create deadlock between two threads?
 #### Q. How to find the word with the highest frequency from a file in Java?
 #### Q. Write a program to convert a given Collection to Synchronized Collection ?
 #### Q. How to sort a text file in java?